Where to Stay in Napa Valley, California First Time: Best Areas

 For those looking for more attractions, there are a number of other locations of note in the city as well.
 The Lincoln Theatre Napa Valley gives you the chance to see performances by the Napa Regional Dance Company and Symphony Napa Valley in a historic building.

-The Vine Trail Bike Path gives more active visitors the chance to explore the vineyards on two wheels and get a little exercise while they take in the sights.
 You even have a couple of famous cemeteries, the George C. Yount Pioneer Cemetery and Veterans Grove Memorial Cemetery, where you can see the resting places of some of the city’s most famous people.

 Speaking of which, it is worth noting that Yountville is also the location of the Veterans Home Of California.
 The largest of its kind in the United States, it houses almost 800 aged and disabled veterans.
 In fact, it is so large that almost one-third of the town’s population lives on its grounds.